zacinC/Fillio/README.md

 1. **Launch the Application:** Start the Personal Assistant Bot application.<br>
 2. **Floating Button:** A small floating button will appear on your screen, ready to assist.<br>
 3. **Selecting Messages:** When you receive a message requiring a response, click the floating button.<br>
-4. **Response Options:** A menu will appear, offering various response styles (e.g., accept, reject, summarize).
+4. **Response Options:** A menu will appear, offering various response styles (e.g., A - accept, R - reject, S - summarize, R - Excuse).
 Choose the most suitable option.<br>
-5. **Message Targeting:** Depending on the platform, you might need to select the specific message you want the bot to address.
+5. **Message Targeting:** Depending on the platform, you might need to select (Screenshot) the specific message you want the bot to address.
 (Functionality may vary based on platform integration.)<br>
 6. **Generated Response:** The bot will analyze the message and generate a tailored response based on your selection.<br>
 7. **Review and Send:** Review the generated response to ensure it aligns with your needs.
 If satisfied, send the response through the communication platform.